maxwilkinsontech/code-atlas/readme.md

 ## Django Notebook

-## TODO:
-- settings form
-- home page
-- dashboard
+# todo
+- reduce static to only used resources
-- search with tags
+- search with tag filters

 # Template todo
 - Footer - GDPR